Polynomial-B/etymology-facts/README.md

 ## Goal

 To create a message board where you can post etymology facts, using a hashtag system that will allow you to filter your facts by language.
+You can add a comment and you can 'upvote' any comment (currently no local storage or database has been added for persisting data).

 ## Build

-This was built using React and TypeScript, making use of Radix-UI for the upvote button.
+This was built using React and TypeScript.
+Initially I implemented useContext and as it was a small project this would have been sufficient, however I decided to add Zustand just for fun.

 ## Screenshots